lintool/IR-Reproducibility/Gov2.md

 ###### Indri
 + The index contains an inverted index and DocumentTerm vectors (a forward index).
++ Stopwords were removed and terms were stemmed with the Krovetz stemmer.

 ###### Terrier
 + Docids are compressed using gamma delta-gaps and the term frequencies using unary.